datastax-labs/sperf/docs/commands.md

                         if system.log in the diag tarball has a different, name, sperf can still look based on this prefix (default
                         "system.log")
   -a AFTER, --after AFTER
-                        optional filter for log times to only look at logs after this time -b BEFORE, --before BEFORE
+                        optional filter for log times to only look at logs after this time (format: YYYY-MM-DD hh:mm:ss,SSS) -b BEFORE, --before BEFORE
-                        optional filter for log times to only look at logs before this time
+                        optional filter for log times to only look at logs before this time (format: YYYY-MM-DD hh:mm:ss,SSS)
 ```

-## sperf queryscore
+## sperf search queryscore

 ```
 usage: sperf search queryscore [-h] [-s SCORETHRESHOLD] [-t TOP] [-u]